25 February 2021

 The future of our oceans is now being taken more seriously than ever before, with a steep increase in the number of individuals and groups driving action and inspiring others.

-We believe that collaborations and openness is key to tackling such a global, shared problem of such epic proportions, to ensure outcomes are delivered quickly by engaging specialists from all areas of ocean expertise.
-The internet is a critical tool for global conversations (with Covid being an unfortunate catalyst for the recent boom in video calls) that enables the sharing of research and developments.
+Collaborations and openness is critical in tackling such a global, shared problem of such epic proportions, to ensure outcomes are delivered quickly by engaging specialists from all areas of ocean expertise.
+The internet, while a curiously contentious mechanism for tackling environmental issues, is now an essential tool for global conversations.
+Covid-19 has provided an unfortunate catalyst for the recent boom in video calls that enables the rapid sharing of research and developments.
 At the very least, this sharing of knowledge has a degree of positive peer pressure, which we're certainly feeling, to keep up with other organisations and the fantastic work being done.
-Kudos to the WSL for creating a coalition of NGOs as part of their 30x30 campaign; a great example of bringing us all together for the same fight.
-So far we've been kept in the loop via emails and updates; featuring collateral of videos and images to share and get others onboard.
+Kudos to the WSL for creating a coalition of NGOs as part of their 30x30 campaign; a timely example of bringing people together for the same fight.

 Leading by Example

-The WSL have some form here, as they previously laid down a marker with their progressive stance on awarding equal prize money to all athletes.
-They're now using their global reach to tackle conservation projects (and perhaps next, regeneration projects?) in a demonstration of responsible action as world surfing's governing body.
+The WSL have previously stepped up to necessary societal change, for example with their progressive stance on awarding equal prize money to all athletes.
+They're now using their global reach to tackle conservation projects (and perhaps next, regeneration projects) in a demonstration of responsible action as world surfing's governing body.

-What does this mean for the surfing industry?
-It's an opportunity to empower yourself or your business/organisation to be a custodian of our oceans and beaches that play a huge part of our lives.
-These actions will have a ripple effect on younger generations who, through natural osmosis of information and our behaviours, will treat this sort of attitude to environmental protection as an instinctive, everyday responsibility.
+What does this campaign mean for surfers and the surfing industry beyond its plea to sign a petition?
+A reminder and an opportunity to empower yourself or your business/organisation to be a custodian of our oceans and beaches that play a huge part of our lives.
+These actions will have a ripple effect on younger generations who, through natural osmosis of information and watching our behaviours, will treat this sort of attitude to environmental protection as an instinctive, everyday responsibility.

 Sign the 30x30 petition here - it takes less than a minute and you'll be joined in solidarity with the global surf community in protecting our one ocean.